 The exclusive location in the heart of Kiel’s old town led to demanding architectural standards for the project.
 Architects Schnittger Architekten + Partner and bbp : architekten bda rose to the challenge splendidly, designing a timeless residential ensemble that blends perfectly into its historic town setting.
 The Schlossquartier’s facade is clad with clinker masonry bricks, using different brick and joint colours for each construction section.
 The clinker bricks were assembled entirely by hand and are highly resistant to winds and driving rain.
 The building entrances, balconies and bay windows have a partial sheet-metal facade, which sets the Kiel Schlossquartier apart from the buildings around it.

-The architecture was not the only challenge: the town centre location made for tricky construction site logistics.
+In addition to the architecture, the construction site logistics were also confronted with some challenges due to the inner-city location.
 PORR’s experts, sandwiched between the glorious old St. Nikolai church, the Schleswig-Holstein headquarters for North German Radio (Norddeutschen Rundfunk, NDR) and the “Schloss”, or castle, that gives the Schlossquartier its name, found themselves facing various conundrums: the church, almost 800 years old, could not be subjected to any vibrations, the daily TV broadcasts at NDR ruled out noisy construction activities at certain times, and regular events in the castle also had to be taken into account

 The apartments in Schlossquartier Kiel have an air extraction system and external air inlets in the facade.
 Exhaust air is extracted by central extraction fans on the roofs of the various buildings and vented over the rooftops.
 The external air inlets noiselessly supply fresh air to the apartments.
 This type of home ventilation guarantees a pleasant indoor climate at all times, without having to open any windows.
 All the apartments also have balconies, loggias or terraces, a further boost to the excellent living conditions.